angular-university/angular-component-styling/README.md

 - Debugging Angular Styles
 - The :host modifier, when to use it and why
 - The :host-context modifier, common use cases for theming
-- The /deep/ modifier - common use cases (and upcoming deprecation)
+- The ::ng-deep modifier - common use cases (and upcoming deprecation)
 - How To style projected content
 - Angular CLI CSS Preprocessors support - Sass, Less and Stylus
 - How can we use Sass to improve our styles